jhannah/sandbox/README.md

-( This document is very short version of [How To Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html).
+(This document is short version of [How To Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html).
 Please give that a read at your convenience.
-Thanks! )
+Thanks!)